TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-b2c-migratingusers.md

 	cloudEnvironments="public"
 />

-# Business to Consumer (B2C)/Creating or migrating users into Azure AD B2C
+# How to create or migrate users into Azure AD B2C

 The only way to create Azure AD B2C users that can sign in through your B2C integrated app is either: